Office of International Programs

 Study Away Organizations

-SOU has affiliation agreements with six study away organizations, which allows our students to use federal financial aid without much difficulty:
+SOU has affiliation agreements with multiple study away organizations, which allows our students to use federal financial aid without much difficulty: